CodeSizzler/AZ-204/Module 1 - Develop Azure Infrastructure as a Service compute solution/Demo 3 - Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal.md

 <img src="https://codesizzlergit.blob.core.windows.net/az203-004/7.png"/>
 <p>7.
 Now you have run the cluster by kubernets manifest.
 A Kubernetes manifest file defines a desired state for the cluster, such as what container images to run.
 A manifest is used to create all objects needed to run the Azure Vote application.
 This manifest includes two Kubernetes deployments - one for the sample Azure Vote Python applications, and the other for a Redis instance.
 Two Kubernetes Services are also created - an internal service for the Redis instance, and an external service to access the Azure Vote application from the internet.
 Now in the PowerShell you have to create a file named azure-vote.yaml using nano or vi.
 And copy the following YAML definition:</p>
 <p>Copy pate the script from here - http://bit.ly/AKSscript</p>
+<p>The created file using nano will be shown like the following image. </p>
 <img src="https://codesizzlergit.blob.core.windows.net/az203-004/8.png"/>
 <p>8.
 Once the file is created now you have to deploy the application using kubectl apply command and you have to specify the YAML manifest name like the following command:</p>
 <p>kubectl apply -f azure-vote.yaml</p>